intersystems-community/PythonGateway/jupyter/Readme.md

 # Installation

+## Prerequisites

 1. You'll need [InterSystems IRIS 2019.2+](https://wrc.intersystems.com/wrc/).
 2. Install PythonGateway v0.8+ (only `isc.py.util.Jupyter` and `isc.py.ens.ProcessUtils` are required).

+## Automatic installation

+1. Run `do ##class(isc.py.util.Jupyter).Install()` and follow the prompt.

+## Manual installation

+Manual installation contains all the same steps as automatic installation, but you need to execute them manually.

-3. Install IRISNative for Python 3.6.7 (`cp36` should be in a finename, wheel is in `\dev\python\` folder inside InterSystems IRIS installation path):
+1. Install IRISNative for Python 3.6.7 (`cp36` should be in a finename, wheel is in `\dev\python\` folder inside InterSystems IRIS installation path):
 ```
 pip install <IRIS>\dev\python\irisnative-*cp36*.whl
 ```

-4. Install Jupyter.
+2. Install Jupyter.
 ```
 pip install jupyter
 ```
-5. Check [jupyter_notebook_config.py](jupyter_notebook_config.py).
+3. Check [jupyter_notebook_config.py](jupyter_notebook_config.py).
 It assumes the following defaults for IRIS connection:
 - host: `localhost`
 - port: `51773`
 - namespace: `USER`
 - user: `_SYSTEM`
 - password: `SYS`

-6. If you need other connection parameters values, modify `jupyter_notebook_config.py`.
+4. If you need other connection parameters values, modify `jupyter_notebook_config.py`.
 For example to connect to InterSystems IRIS instance on port `51776` you'll need to add this line to the bottom of `jupyter_notebook_config.py`:
 ```
 c.MLContentsManager.port = 51776